TrentonBush/trentonbush.github.io/_drafts/data-handling.md

 Quality checks are dataset specific, but here are some examples from my previous commercial work with IoT timeseries data:
 * global outliers (data out of range)
-* local outliers (data does not fit autocorrelation pattern, such as spikes, flatlines, or step changes)
+* local outliers (data does not fit autocorrelation pattern, such as spikes or flatlines)
 * non-stationarity via changepoint detection:
   * mean drift
   * step change in variance
-  * correlation change vs similar sensors
+  * change in correlation structure

 This dataset comes from a national lab and has documented quality control processes, most of which I was familiar with from my own experience with weather sensor data.
 Given the reputable data source and the high risk tolerance of this project, I was content to delegate data cleaning to them.